06/14/23

 While modules promote standardization, they may limit flexibility.
 A highly abstracted module may not cater to all use cases and could require changes to meet specific needs, which can undermine the principle of reusability.

-While Terraform modules offer many advantages for Infrastructure as Code management, the Encore Backend SDK takes a distinctive approach that uniquely addresses some of the challenges presented by Terraform.
+While Terraform modules offer many advantages for Infrastructure as Code management, the Encore Backend Framework takes a distinctive approach that uniquely addresses some of the challenges presented by Terraform.

 Integrated Development and Infrastructure Management